Recommended winter trails

 • Review trail descriptions and maps before heading out.
 Always choose a trail suitable for the least experienced member in your group.

-• Contact the Parks Canada visitor centre in Lake Louise for trip planning advice.
+• Contact the Lake Louise Visitor Centre in Banff National Park for trip planning advice.
 Note that the information desk at the Yoho National Park Visitor Centre is closed from mid-October to early May.
 You can buy your park pass at the self-serve kiosk outside of the visitor centre.
-The washrooms and free Wi-Fi are also available year-round (24 hours a day, 7 days a week).
+The washrooms are available year-round (24 hours a day, 7 days a week).

 • Tell a reliable person where you are going, when you will be back and who to call if you do not return: Parks Canada Dispatch – 403-762-1470.